 Sky Stage temporarily transforms a boarded property in Frederick, Maryland’s downtown historic district into an interactive building-scale public art work.
 This pre-Revolutionary War building was damaged by a major fire in 2010 and has no roof.
 In September 2016, the plywood boards on the doors and windows were removed to reveal Sky Stage.

-Frederick Arts Council is overseeing the day-to-day operations of the theater in partnership with AmeriCorps.
+Frederick Arts Council is overseeing the day-to-day operations of the theater.
 Together, they are facilitating local residents and community groups to run creative endeavors within the historic shell.
 Working with the public, Sky Stage offers drama, music, children’s story time, art classes, dance, history, literature, and film.
-Sky Stage will be open through September, 2018.2010 fireReprinted with permission of The Frederick News-Post and Randall Family, LLC as published on July 1, 2010.Reprinted with permission of The Frederick News-Post and Randall Family, LLC as published on August 7, 2016.
+2010 fireReprinted with permission of The Frederick News-Post and Randall Family, LLC as published on July 1, 2010.Reprinted with permission of The Frederick News-Post and Randall Family, LLC as published on August 7, 2016.